Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/05-upgrading-to-v1.10.md

 ```

-dbt will stop supporting duplicate keys with silent overwrite in the future.
-In v1.10, if two identical keys exist in the `profiles.yml`, you will get a warning, and in a future version, dbt will stop supporting this entirely.
+In v1.10, if two identical keys exist in the `profiles.yml`, you will get a warning, and in a future version, dbt will stop supporting duplicate keys with silent overwrite.

 #### Custom inputs